joaogstex/Technical-Test-Php/README.md

 # Setting the Route

-Defines two GET routes to the application root in Laravel.
-The first route returns the 'index' view when accessed.
+Defines one GET route to the application root in Laravel.
-The second route calls the 'index' method of the 'UserController' controller when accessed.
-However, since both routes have the same path, only the second route will actually be registered and used.
+The route calls the 'index' method of the 'UserController' controller when accessed.

 ```php
 Route::get('/', function () {